Photo by Alex Suprun

 The internet is awash with beautiful, compelling, eye-catching images, and it can be tempting to use them for your personal or professional project.
-However, most of the images you find online are not available for use without the express permission of the copyright owner.
+However, most of the images you find online are not available for use without the expressed permission of the copyright owner.
 If you reproduce, publish or distribute a copyrighted work (or a work derived from a copyrighted work) without permission or a valid license, you are committing a legal offense – namely, copyright infringement.

 Here’s how to navigate the world of image copyright so you can benefit from the wealth of creativity online while avoiding any legal and financial repercussions.